salzamt/install-scripts/README.md

 # Tooling
 ## window manager
-i3 with i3blocks and i3-flashback / i3-gnome
+i3 with i3blocks and i3-flashback / i3-gnome + gnome-tweak-tool for optimizations on theme and 4k saling with subpixels

 ### setup i3exit (from this repo) for hotkey mod+ctrl+w
 `sudo cp i3exit.sh /usr/local/sbin/i3exit`